 However, in modern times we have factories and huge plants set up for making cold-pressed oils.

-One piece of equipment known as steel press is used mainly for cold pressing these days.
+One piece of equipment known as a steel press is used mainly for cold pressing these days.

-The concept behind cold pressing is to extract oil from seeds solely using pressure without having to pre-cook the grains, which strips them off all flavour and nutrition.
+The concept behind cold pressing is to extract oil from seeds solely using pressure without having to pre-cook the grains, which strips them of all flavor and nutrition.

-Of course, the friction from pressing does produce some heat, but the temperature doesn’t rise to a point where it is enough to take away the flavour or the aroma from the oil.
+Of course, the friction from pressing does produce some heat, but the temperature doesn’t rise to a point where it is enough to take away the flavor or the aroma of the oil.